 We have been blessed with a daughter whom wants to know the why behind everything.
 And a 4 year old son who enjoys running into things at full speed!
 During the summer months when I'm not shooting weddings, we love spending time in Northern MN.
 Either somewhere along the North Shore, or at my parents cabin by Bemidji.

 I myself enjoy just watching my children play, or as I like to call it, attempting to kill each other.
 Reading just about anything written by Clive Cussler, Rick Riordan, and Janet Evanovich.
 Or listening to photography podcasts.

 I have been in and around the photography community since the late 90's.
 As much as I would love to say I jumped out of the womb with a 35mm camera in my hands.
 It's been more of a on again off again love affair.
 My first job in photography was actually in a photo lab.
-Then (probably the worst job ever)managing a photo studio inside of Walmart!
+Then (probably the worst job ever)managing a photo studio inside of Walmart.
 I learned two very important lessons in my time there.
 The first, that I absolutely hated working for a large corporation.
-And second, that I probably didn't have the patience to be a newborn photographer.
+And second, that I probably didn't have the patience to be a children's photographer.
 I have tried with my own children a few times, but i found out if I don't get the shot I want the first time, I'm not getting it.

-There was a golden side to it though....
-I learned how to pose, shoot, and work under high stress very quickly and efficiently.
+There was a plus side to that job though I learned how to pose, shoot, and work quickly and efficiently.
 It's also where I perfected my super power.
 During the holidays I was shooting, editing, and selling up to 20 sessions a day from single kids to large groups.
 This has been priceless as a wedding photographer.
 I'm able to keep the bridal party on schedule, and move quickly to capture the shots at the speed of life!.